HimoriK/book/src/ch01-01-installation.md

 ### Installing `rustup` on Windows

-On Windows, go to [https://www.rust-lang.org/tools/install][install] and follow the instructions for installing Rust.
+On Windows, go to [https://www.rust-lang.org/tools/install][install] to install Rust.
 At some point in the installation, you’ll receive a message explaining that you’ll also need the MSVC build tools for Visual Studio 2013 or later.

 To acquire the build tools, you’ll need to install [Visual Studio 2022][visualstudio].
 When asked which workloads to install, include:

 * “Desktop Development with C++”
 * The Windows 10 or 11 SDK
-* The English language pack component, along with any other language pack of your choosing

 The rest of this book uses commands that work in both *cmd.exe* and PowerShell.
-If there are specific differences, we’ll explain which to use.

 ### Troubleshooting